-a) Rings Until Answer is incorrectly programmed.
 Recheck programming of Rings Until Answer.
-Refer to Chapter 5. b) The 1800 is connected to an incompatible telephone line.
+Refer to Chapter 5.

 Some telephone systems will not allow the telephone to ring beyond 4 rings.
-If your 1800's Rings Until Answer is set at more than 4 rings, you may not be able to access the unit.
+If your 1400's Rings Until Answer is set at more than 4 rings, you may not be able to access the unit.
 Try setting the Rings Until Answer to less than 4 rings.
 If this does not correct the problem, it may indicate telephone line incompatibility.
-In this case, try connecting the 1800 to a standard, residential telephone line.
+In this case, try connecting the 1400 to a standard, residential telephone line.

-The 1800 will not answer the telephone for Callback Acknowledgment.
+The 1400 will not answer the telephone for Callback Acknowledgment.